ssolimany/Cloud-Computing-SS2023-Group6-Pet-Detector/README.md

-# cc-ss23-group6-pet-detector
+# Cloud Computing SS23 - Group6 - Pet detector

-An edge computing solution for the automatic detection of pets (cats, dogs, golden hamsters) for the cloud computing module in SS2023.
+An edge computing solution for the automatic detection of pets (cats, dogs, golden hamsters) for the [cloud computing module in SS2023](https://www.christianbaun.de/CGC23/index.html).

 The project involves several key steps: